PetrJisa/Covid19_SQL/README.md

 Furthermore, let me now shoot into my own work a little bit more.
 The weather data are only accessible for cities, and even these cities are only capitals of the European states.
 Therefore, the weather impacts can be evaluated only for Europe.
 And what is more, the weather in the selected country is approximated by the weather in its capital city.
 As a fan of meteorology and climatology, I do not like to see this approach, because even in a small country like Czech Republic, we know high difference regarding the weather in the same time from west to east, from lowlands to mountains, effect of the Prague warm city island that surely will be present also for some of the other cities, and many other effects.

-I also recommend to create a database index in the array (column) _date_, to decrease the execution time of the query that creates the final table.
-The final query execution time got from time above 10 minutes to less than 3 minutes after the index implementation on the column _date_!!
-The index creation query is also a part of the attached file **Auxiliary_objects.sql**

 #### Table of religions data